SpaceVim/SpaceVim/docs/_posts/2018-09-28-use-vim-as-ide.md

 be shown on the tabline.
 To jump to specific tab, you can use `Leader + number` the default leader in SpaceVim is `\`.

 ### Language support

+By default, SpaceVim do not load any lanaguge layer, please checkout the [available layers](../layers/) page.